-Brown has taught at Portland State University and practiced family and juvenile law.
+After law school, Brown was a professor at Portland State University and practiced family and juvenile law.
 She was appointed to the Oregon House of Representatives in 1991.
-In 1996, after serving two more House terms, she won election to the Oregon Senate.
-Two years later, she was elected Senate Democratic Leader and, in 2004, became the first woman to serve as Oregon’s Senate Majority Leader.
+In 1996, after serving two terms, she won election to the Oregon Senate.
+Two years later, she was elected Senate Democrat Leader and, in 2004, became the first woman to serve as Oregon’s Senate Majority Leader.

 In 2008, Brown was elected Oregon’s 24th secretary of state and, in 2012, she was reelected.
 As secretary of state, she created Business Xpress, an online portal to provide resources for starting, expanding, operating or relocating businesses in Oregon.
-Brown also worked to modernize and streamline the state’s voting and voter registration processes.
+Brown also worked to modernize and streamline the state’s voting and voter registration processes, including the country’s first automatic voter registration system.

 On February 18, 2015, in accordance with the Oregon Constitution, Secretary of State Brown was sworn in as Oregon’s 38th governor after Governor John Kitzhaber resigned.
-She was then elected governor on November 8, 2016.
+She was elected governor on November 8, 2016 to finish out Governor Kitzhaber's term, and was reelected to a second term in 2018.

 The governor is elected to a four-year term and is limited to two consecutive terms in office during any 12-year period.
 The governor must be a U.S. citizen, at least 30 years old and an Oregon resident for three years before taking office.

-The governor chairs both the State Land Board, which manages state-owned lands, and the Oregon Progress Board, which sets strategic goals for Oregon.
-The governor acts as the superintendent of public instruction, directs state government’s coordination with local and federal governments and is commander-in-chief of the state’s military forces.
+The governor chairs the State Land Board, which manages state-owned lands, acts as the superintendent of public instruction, directs state government coordination with local and federal governments and is commander-in-chief of the state’s military forces.

 The governor appoints judges to fill vacancies in judicial office, has extradition authority and may grant reprieves, commutations and pardons of criminal sentences.